openbci-archive/OpenBCI_Python/README.md

 ## Important notes

 Currently the Ganglion board can only be used with a Linux OS.
+The WiFi shield is known to have reliability issues across different computer configurations.
+Using it effectively requires advanced technical skills and programming knowledge.
+Note that the code avaiable here has not been tested accross all platforms.

 ### Getting Started